brumecloud/brume/README.md

 Brume consists of several key components:

-- **Orchestrator**: The central control plane that manages projects, deployments, and coordinates agents
+- **Orchestrator**: The central control plane that manages projects, deployments, and coordinates stacks on your differents account
-- **Agent**: Runs on your machines to execute and monitor applications
+- **Agent**: Used to communicate between Brume Orchestrator and your cloud account
 - **Console**: Web-based user interface for managing your Brume environment
 - **CLI**: Command-line interface for interacting with Brume